Multi-variable admissible distributions: Abstract

 \section{Abstract}

 The theory of admissible distributions over a weight-space of one-variable was studied by Amice--V\'{e}lu and played important roles in the cyclotomic Iwasawa theory of non-ordinary $p$-adic Galois representations.
-In this article, we discuss the multi-variable generalization of the theory of admissible distributions over a weight-space of several variables.
+In this article, we establish the multi-variable generalization of the theory of admissible distributions over a weight-space of several variables. {As an application of our theory, we construct a two-variable $p$-adic Rankin Selberg $L$-series attached to a cuspidal eigenform $f$ with slope $\alpha\geq 0$ and a Hida family $G$ as a two-variable admissible distribution with growth $(2\alpha,\alpha)$.}